The ZOE COVID Study was created by doctors and scientists working in partnership with ZOE – a health science company.

 TwinsUK is a scientific study of 15,000 identical and non-identical twins, which has been running for nearly three decades.
 As well as using the app to study symptoms in the general population – TwinsUK will use it to understand how symptoms develop with 5000 participating twins.
 Their research is funded by the Wellcome Trust and the National Institute for Health Research.

-This research aims to help scientists understand COVID-19 , with the following specific aims:
+The research aims to help scientists understand COVID-19 and other major health conditions and illnesses, with the following specific aims:

 We take data security very seriously and enforce best practices to ensure your data is protected.
 This doesn't mean that there is no risk but we have taken every precaution to minimise that for you.

-No. This is a not for profit initiative.
-While ZOE Global Ltd is a commercial entity, this app was built for free to support King's College London's vital coronavirus research.
-The app is and always will be free, and any data you provide will not be used for commercial purposes.
+While ZOE Global Ltd is a commercial entity, the ZOE COVID Study app was built for free to support King's College London's vital COVID-19 research, and any data you provide will not be sold.

 Yes.
 We are working with researchers around the world, and this app reflects input from many countries.
 We expect that the questions we ask will evolve as we learn more about the virus, and King's College London will be coordinating data sharing with researchers in the UK and other countries to try and learn as fast as possible.